magmo/apps/packages/tictactoe/notes/ttt.md

   | Conclude
 );
 ```
-corresponds to the `enum` in the solidity code.
+Does this correspond to the `enum` in the solidity code?
+Well not really; this lists all possible positions, some of which are core ForceMove positions, and some of which are Game Positions.
+I believe better separation of these positionsin the code might be a good idea.

 The next thing that happens in this file is the definition of Position Constructors.
 These are functions that return instances of the above types when fed with any object that includes the correct properties.
 This is achieved with the help of the following interface: